-Cell phones and MP3 players are to be turned off and placed in your lockers.
+Cell phones are to be turned off and placed in your lockers.
 Keeping them in your pockets is not acceptable.
-If they are seen you will be asked to turn them in to the teacher and a parent or guardian can pick them up in the main office after school.
+If they are seen you will be asked to put them away.
+If seen a second time you will be written up and face administration discipline.